 This was something new for me.
 I’ve stayed in Holland America standard balcony staterooms (called “verandahs” on Holland America) a few times.
-But this extended verandah stateroom aboard the new Nieuw Statendam was something different and interesting for me.
+But this extended balcony stateroom aboard the new Nieuw Statendam was something different and interesting for me.

-Extended verandah stateroom tour
+Extended verandah balcony stateroom review

 My stateroom was #4199, category VB on deck 4.
-At first glance, the stateroom itself is really a typical Nieuw Statendam standard verandah stateroom.
+At first glance, the stateroom itself is really a typical Nieuw Statendam standard verandah balcony stateroom.
 There are two lower beds that convert to a queen-size bed.
 I really like the small sitting area, especially for room service breakfast.
 The bathroom has a shower and no tub.
 I love that there’s a minibar/refrigerator.
 If you include the extended verandah, the entire stateroom is about 405 sq. ft.

 A really great feature that’s making the rounds on new ships is to have a USB port and electric plug next to your bed.
 Plenty of plug-ins for all your and your roommate’s electronics.
 No more having to charge your phone across the room at the desk.